courselabs/docker/labs/images/README.md

 Your turn to write a Dockerfile.

-There's a simple Java app in this folder which has already been built into the file `labs\images\java\HelloWorld.class`.
+There's a simple Java app in this folder which has already been compiled into the file `labs/images/java/HelloWorld.class`.

 Build a Docker image which packages that app, and run a container to confirm it's working.
 The command your container needs to run is `java HelloWorld`.